ccmucdenver/ccm-docs/docs/clusters_guide.md

 It looks confusing but there is a method to the madness in the naming convention.
-Obviously, math-colibri and math-score are the identifiers for what cluster/building the servers are in, but the –c## and –i## stand for compute and interactive. the c## servers are usually part of the queuing system and the i## ones are for interactive use.
+Obviously, math-colibri and math-score are the identifiers for what cluster/building the servers are in, but the –c## and –i## stand for compute and interactive.
+The c## servers are usually part of the queuing system and the i## ones are for interactive use.
 Again, never ssh to compute nodes directly.

 ## Submitting Jobs to the Scheduler